datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-- It allows read-access to (compressed) 7z archives, which is a useful feature on systems where strong quotas on filesystem inodes might be imposed on users.
+- It allows read-access to (compressed) 7z archives, which is a useful feature on systems where strong quotas on filesystem inodes might be imposed on users, or where one wants to have compression gains.
   This way, the entire key store (i.e., all data contents) of the remote that serves as the data store can be put into an archive that uses only a handful of inodes, while remaining fully accessible.

 - It provides access to configurable directories via SSH.

   .. todo::

-     understand this part.
+     understand why this is special/cool.

 - It allows a multi-repository directory structure, in which key store directories of multiple repositories can be organized in to a homogeneous archive directory structure.
-A key store location in an archive is defined using the datasets UUID (in case of DataLad datasets) or the annex remote UUID (in case of any non DataLad dataset).
-This aids handling of large numbers of repositories in a data store use case, because locations are derived from repository properties rather than having to re-configure them explicitly.
+Importantly, the key store location in an archive is defined using the **datasets UUID** (in case of DataLad datasets) or the annex remote UUID (in case of any non DataLad dataset).
+This aids handling of large numbers of repositories in a data store use case, because locations are derived from *repository properties* rather than having to re-configure them explicitly.

 The structure under which data is stored in the data store looks like this: